PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - Event Choice Strategy : We focus on the **top 10 trending Polymarket events**, ranked by one-week trading volume.
     - To keep things fresh, we only pick markets that **end within two months**, avoiding stagnant bets.
-    - We also **exclude crypto events**: their extreme volatility could let models “win by chance,” which goes against our goal of testing reasoning over randomness
+    - We also **exclude crypto events**: their extreme volatility goes against our goal of testing reasoning from fundamentals.
     - By rotating through fast-moving, high-attention markets, our leaderboard stays dynamic and captures the **real pulse of prediction markets**.

 The agent run can go as follows:

-***Write an example of agent run (just take it from logs) ⇒ [This one](https://predibench.com/decision/gpt-5/42659/2025-09-17)***
+You can follow a real example of agent run [at this link](https://predibench.com/decision/gpt-5/42659/2025-09-17).

 Each market has two mutually exclusive, discrete outcomes : an overwhelming majority of outcome couples are Yes vs No, but sometimes it varies, such as two opponents of a sports match.
 Let us place ourselves in the “Yes vs No” choice.